AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/msm.md

 Configure the rollout configuration that you created in the previous procedure so that it uses the `ExampleLiveActionFactory` class.

-1. Open CRXDE Lite; for example, [https://localhost:4502/crx/de](https://localhost:4502/crx/de).
+1. Open CRXDE Lite.

 1. Create the following node under `/apps/msm/rolloutconfigs/examplerolloutconfig/jcr:content`:

     * **Name**: `exampleLiveAction`
     * **Type**: `cq:LiveSyncAction`

 1. Click **Save All**.

-1. Select the `exampleLiveAction` node and add the following property:
+1. Select the `exampleLiveAction` node and add a property to indicate to the `ExampleLiveAction` class that the `cq:LastModifiedBy` property should be replicated from the source to the target node.

     * **Name**: `repLastModBy`
     * **Type**: `Boolean`
     * **Value**: `true`

-   This property indicates to the `ExampleLiveAction` class that the `cq:LastModifiedBy` property should be replicated from the source to the target node.

 1. Click **Save All**.

 ### Create the Live Copy {#create-the-live-copy}

-[Create a live copy](/help/sites-administering/msm-livecopy.md#creating-a-live-copy-of-a-page) of the English/Products branch of the We.Retail Reference Site using your rollout configuration:
+[Create a live copy](/help/sites-cloud/administering/msm/creating-live-copies.md#creating-a-live-copy-of-a-page) of the English/Products branch of the WKND reference site using your rollout configuration:

-* **Source**: `/content/we-retail/language-masters/en/products`
+* **Source**: `/content/wknd/language-masters/en/products`

 * **Rollout Configuration**: Example Rollout Configuration